t2yijaeho/T2-RAQ/MSP T3 CTA QnA.md

 #### Saturation point

 - The point at which the system can no longer handle any additional load
-- Use	To ensure that the system is not overloaded
+- To ensure that the system is not overloaded
 - System slows down

 >The saturation point for the web server might be the point at which the server can no longer handle more than 1000 concurrent requests per second.
 The critical point for the web server might be the point at which the server will crash if it receives more than 1500 concurrent requests per second